The Crime of Writing

 I’m stuck in my freezing house

-Wandering around looking for his soul
+Wandering about looking for his soul

 Never thought he’d make an angry ghost